PaulGreetham/check-it-out/README.md

 - Access the map through the navbar.
 - Hover over neighborhoods to see their names.
-- The map is styled in Check's signature purple and highlights neighborhoods on hover.
+- The map is styled and highlights neighborhoods on hover.

 ### Language Switching